 Welcome to the USA Hockey Officiating Program's Registration section.
-A complete list of useful links are posted under the Officials Registration column in the drop-down menu under the OFFICIALS tab at USAHockey.com.
-Please use this menu to navigate through the steps of registration.
+A complete list of useful links are posted in the Officials Registration column in the drop-down menu under the OFFICIALS tab at USAHockey.com.

-A complete list of Registration Rules are posted at the Registration Rules page.
-We strongly recommend reviewing these rules to prevent confusion and errors that might effect your registration for this season.
+A complete list of USAH registration rules and policies are posted at the Registration Rules page.
+We strongly recommend reviewing these rules prior to Membership Registration to prevent confusion and errors that might effect your registration for this season.

 Thank you for your interest in the USA Hockey Officiating Program.
 Due to recent events we must preface our outline of the Registration process by mentioning that a few states have been experiencing conflicts with child labor laws.
 USA Hockey has no age restrictions for officiating; however in an effort to prevent people from registering and not being able to work due to labor laws we encourage you to contact your USA Hockey District Referee-in-Chief before registering with us.
 RIC contact information can be found using the appropriate links at the main Officiating Directory page under the Officials tab at USAHockey.com.

 To completely register with USA Hockey as an official you need to complete five steps each year:

 USA HOCKEY MEMBERSHIP REGISTRATION (this step must be completed first):